Monday February 22, 2016

 For a species to persist, individuals must survive, reproduce, and leave behind viable offspring.
 In the case of salmon, evolutionary fitness requires successful spawning.
 Salmon are prolific egg producers, but their reproductive success largely depends on how many of those eggs survive to become fry.
 A major reason why many salmon eggs may not survive is that adult salmon often dig their redds (nests) on top of redds already created by other fish.
-This “redd superimposition” is believed to be a major source of salmon embryo mortality because eggs are easily scattered or crushed by the digging behavior of females.
+This “redd superimposition” is believed to be a major source of salmon embryo mortality because eggs are easily scattered or crushed by the digging behavior of females (Quinn 2005).
 Other threats to salmon eggs include predation, low dissolved oxygen levels, redds clogging up with fine sediments, and extremes of temperature and water flow (Quinn 2005).
 One reason for the success of salmon hatcheries is that they short-circuit this egg-to-fry survival bottleneck through the use of artificially controlled reproductive and early rearing conditions.

 Salmon spawning success in the wild depends on factors such as egg number, egg size, and an adult’s ability to obtain a high-quality redd site and defend it from being dug up by other female fish (van den Berghe and Gross 1989).
 The damage to eggs inflicted by redd superimposition depends on the timing of redd construction as well as female size.
 Adults that arrive to the spawning ground earlier have top choice for nest sites, but must contend with fish arriving later that might superimpose their redds on top of ones already constructed.
 Larger females dig deeper and wider nests, so the damage is greater if a large fish builds a nest on top of one built by a smaller fish.
 If females possess sufficient energy to defend their nests for about two weeks after spawning, then their eggs have a much greater chance of surviving to the fry stage.
 During the first two weeks after fertilization, the embryo remains in a very fragile state as its cell layers continue to form.
 After 10-14 days, the embryo becomes hardier and able to withstand more mechanical shock.
 This is also the time when black pigment becomes visible in the embryo’s developing retina.
 These “eyed eggs” are recognized by hatchery staff as being the life history stage that is much safer to handle and transport.